Important information you could be misreading on the pet food label

 If this all sounds hopeless, don’t despair.
 There are ways to decode a pet food label; it’s just that most pet owners look in all the wrong places.
 Nearly every day, we encounter dog owners who tell me that the first thing they look at on a dog label is the ingredient list.
 That’s what we all do when we’re shopping for human food.
 However, it’s not the right approach when deciding upon a pet food.
 Even so, most publications and websites that offer ratings of specific pet foods base their recommendations heavily, or entirely, on the ingredient list.
-Our main use for the ingredient list is to look for anything that should not be fed to a pet, like ingredients which are toxic or ingredients that are used only for marketing purposes and not for their nutritional value.
+Our main use for the ingredient list is to look for anything that should not be fed to a pet, like ingredients that are toxic or ingredients that are used only for marketing purposes and not for their nutritional value.

 The Pet Food Label’s Most Useful Information